PoyrazM/PoyrazM/readme.md

 # 💻 Software Developer in Test | QA Engineer

-### 📌 I am 23 years old and I am passionate about test automation in the software.
+I am Mertcan and 23yo.
+I am working on the Test Automation @Enuygun.
-### 👨‍💻 I graduated Test Automation Bootcamp at Patika.dev and Wingie Enuygun Group.

 <br />